daviscld/20440-Project/README.md

 ## Overview
-This repo contains code to reproduce the differential gene expression analysis heatmap from Christine D. and Bri K.'s 2-page proposal.
+This repo contains code to reproduce the differential gene expression analysis heatmap from Christine D. and Bri K.'s 2-page proposal, as well as a few additional exploratory figures (PCA plot, volcano plot for differential gene expression).
 In the future, this repository will contain all  code associated with the 20.440 class project.

 ## Data
 Data used are publicly available and found in GEO at: